calebissharp/react-boilerplate/Readme.md

 # react-boilerplate
-A boilerplate for react to get you up with React and running as quickly as possible.
+A boilerplate for react to get you up and running as quickly as possible.

 ## Getting Started
 Follow these instructions to get it running on your local machine.